 Created during a time when things like eggs and butter were hard to come by, this cake relies strictly on the gluten (protein) in the all-purpose flour to create the structure.
 The water in the recipe interacts with the proteins in the flour, with a little help from acid (lemon juice, cocoa powder) and some salt to work its magic.
 Both the acid and salt give the protein a little boost of strength and it all comes together in a truly remarkable cake.
 It gets its rise and lightness from just a touch of baking soda, no baking powder at all.
 The soda interacts with the acid and produces carbon dioxide bubbles.
 Essentially, you are making your own baking powder; baking soda + acid.
 Ok, maybe that is more food science than you wanted, but it is absolutely fascinating, at least to me!

-Red Velvet Cake: from Something Warm from the Oven: Baking Memories, Making Memories by Eileen Goudge (vegan)
+From Something Warm from the Oven: Baking Memories, Making Memories by Eileen Goudge.
+Find the full recipe below.

 To make the cake:

 preheat oven to 350 degrees.
 Grease and then line the bottoms of two 8-inch round cake pans with parchment.